 The Registrar's Office is located in the Rauch Administration Building.
-The office is responsible for assuring the integrity of the academic procedures, data and records.
-The Registrar's Office administers student registration; maintains academic records, course records, enrollment statistics and degree audit functions; is responsible for commencement-related duties; and enforces academic policy.
+The office is responsible for assuring the integrity of the academic procedures by enforcing academic policy and maintaining student data and student records.
+The Registrar's Office administers student registration; maintains academic records, course records, degree audit functions and verifies students for degree completion.

 Bentley offers an automated, online course-registration system that allows students to register for classes using the web.
-This system also enables students to add courses through the first week of classes, drop courses through the second week of classes, and withdraw from courses within predetermined deadlines.
+This system also enables students to add or swap courses typically through the first week of classes, drop courses typically through the second week of classes, and withdraw from courses within predetermined deadlines.

 Revised Schedules and Course Cancellations

 Bentley reserves the right to cancel courses or to reschedule courses in which registration is below an acceptable minimum.
 The university makes every effort to communicate such changes to students already registered.
 If students cancel registration due to a schedule change by the university, their entire tuition for that course will be refunded or credited.
 If students were registered in only one course, the activity fee will also be refunded or credited.

 The faculty names listed in registration information are tentative and subject to change.
 The university does not guarantee choice of individual instructors.

 Bentley students may order an official transcript online.
 There is a $5.00 fee for each transcript.
 Students have access to their unofficial transcripts through their Degree Works Audit.

 Bentley confers degrees three times per year after the conclusion of the fall, spring, and summer terms.
 Students will be awarded a degree at the conclusion of the term in which they complete their degree requirements.

 Students completing degree requirements during one of the intensive sessions (e.g., May Intensive or Winter session) will not be have not have their degrees awarded until the conclusion of the corresponding term.
 Winter session courses is part of spring term and May Intensive courses are part of the summer term.